jsomers/diffly/README.md

 Here's how it works:

-* Paste the original text into the copyediting area.
+* Paste your original text into the copyediting area.

 * When you're ready to start making changes, hit "mark start."